oreillyross/coding-patterns/README.md

  - This problem can be solved in a single for loop.
  - create a hash of the roman numerals to numbers first
  - Then play on the fact that you know that if a Roman Numeral of higher value comes before one of lower value that it must be that value otherwise its a combination number and you can then subtract the higher value from the smaller value to get the correct number, i.e. V - I = 4, X - I = 9 and so on.

+### isPalindrome ✔️
+- Convert the number inputted to a string with toString()
+- have a start index and end index and loop until start half way through string, if at any time the values being compared do not match then return false
+- increment and finally return true once while loop exits.